chinsiang99/learning-RAG-application/README.md

 However, RAG is **not ideal** for tasks that require **complex multi-step reasoning**, **long-term planning**, or **deep deductive logic**.
 These tasks require more **sophisticated decision-making capabilities**, which are **better handled by agentic workflows**.

 In simpler terms, RAG **excels** at **finding** and **synthesizing** information quickly but may **struggle** with tasks that require **continuous**, **adaptive reasoning over many steps**.
 Agentic workflows, which involve more dynamic and autonomous systems, are better suited for handling these more intricate tasks.

+# Here are some examples of tasks/questions that DO NOT require or cannot be achieved with RAG:

+> Who was the first president of the United States?

+The information required to answer this question is very likely present in the parametric knowledge of most LLMs.
+Hence, this question can be answered using a simple prompt to an LLM.

+> How has the trend in the average daily calorie intake among adults changed over the last decade in the United States, and what impact might this have on obesity rates?
+Additionally, can you provide a graphical representation of the trend in obesity rates over this period?

+This question involves multiple sub-tasks such as data aggregation, visualization, and reasoning.
+Hence, this is a good use case for an AI agent rather than RAG.

+Here are some use cases for RAG:

+> What is the travel reimbursement policy for meals for my company?

+The information required to answer this question is most likely not present in the parametric knowledge of available LLMs.
+However, this question can easily be answered using RAG on a knowledge base consisting of your company's data.

+> Hi, I'm having trouble installing your software on my Windows 10 computer.
+It keeps giving me an error message saying 'Installation failed: Error code 1234'.
+How can I resolve this issue?

+Again, this question requires troubleshooting information for a specific software, the documentation for which might not be widely available, but can be solved using RAG.